-The Microscopy Imaging Facility (MIF) provides services in ultra-high resolution imaging of cells and tissues in fixed or live states.
-The MIF also provides expert services in quantitative image analysis and consultations on microscopy-related research projects.
+The Microscopy Imaging Core provides services in ultra-high resolution imaging of cells and tissues in fixed or live states.
+The core also provides expert services in quantitative image analysis and consultations on microscopy-related research projects.

 - a transmission electron microscope (JEOL 1400 TEM) capable of ultra-structural biological imaging;

 - a cryo-transmission electron microscope (JEOL2100 Cryo-TEM) capable of single particle and single macromolecular complex imaging;

 - image processing workstations (Bitplane Imaris and Huygens) for complex 3D or 4D fluorescence image processing and quantitative image analysis;